 Have you noticed that your baby or infant has a flat spot on their head?
 That the overall head shape seems uneven?
 It may be worth a little more attention…

 Sometimes children have nerve and spinal distress that results in their head being tilted to one side so that one ear sits higher than the other (refer to picture below).
 At other times a child’s head may be rotated or turned more to one side, so that they display a preference for having their head turned this way.
+This may impact the baby’s ability to breast feed effectively and to fully integrate the wider world around them.

 There is a myth that an odd-shaped child’s head is of no concern and will ‘right itself’ with time, however, anomalies of shape may be one of the first indications that your child is susceptible to developmental delay.1,2